kmarusek/Bevi/wp-content/plugins/wp-user-avatar/readme.txt

 We provide a complete reports section where you can Keep track of your earnings, refunds, sales, download logs and more.
 You can view reports for any period or drill down to specific membership plans.

-= Other Payment & Membership Features =
+= Other Payment & Membership Plugin Features =

-* Accept one-time, recurring payments and charge for subscriptions with Stripe, PayPal and Mollie.
+* Accept one-time, recurring payments and charge for subscriptions with Stripe, PayPal, RazorPay and Mollie.
 * Smart fraud protection & spam prevention on the user registration form, login form and checkout page.
 * Complete customer management to view and manage detailed records of all customers and their order history.
 * Collect EU Vat or Tax from your users with our ecommerce plugin depending on their location, with complete control over tax rates and who to charge.